Encrypted Dynamic Control exploiting Limited Number of Multiplications and a Method using RLWE-based Cryptosystem: Conclusion

 \section{Conclusion}

-We have proposed an encrypted controller design which does not involve infinitely many recursive homomorphic operations over encrypted data.
-It is implementable through most homomorphic encryption schemes, regardless of somewhat, leveled fully, or fully homomorphic encryption.
+We have presented an encrypted controller design which does not involve infinitely many recursive homomorphic operations.
+It is implementable through most HE schemes, regardless of somewhat, leveled fully, or fully HE.
 The design is based on representing the controller output into a linear combination of a fixed number of previous inputs and outputs.
-Furthermore, it is customized for Ring-LWE based cryptosystems, where a vector of messages can be encrypted into a single ciphertext and operated at once.
-The efficiency of using the customized method is discussed numerically, in terms of computation and communication loads.
-For both the design and its customization, guidance for proper choice of parameters is provided to achieve a desired level of performance.
+Furthermore, it is customized for RLWE-based cryptosystems, where a vector of messages can be encrypted into a single ciphertext and operated at once.
+The efficiency of using this customized method, in terms of computation and communication, is discussed through numerical analysis.